nto4/assignment/README.md

 kubectl apply -f serviceAccount.yaml

+kubectl get nodes

+it creates a PersistentVolume volume in a specific node under /mnt location.

+kubectl create -f volume.yaml
 #Resources
 * https://buildvirtual.net/deploy-a-kubernetes-cluster-using-ansible/  (includes some misconfiguration of key generation and joining the cluster for nodes) I had to do these parts manually.
 * https://devopscube.com/setup-jenkins-on-kubernetes-cluster/